renemarc/home-assistant-config/README.md

 - **Good morning action** that releases all blocking modes, allowing all lights to turn on gradually, and noise-making devices are allowed to run if needed.
 - **Smart global scenes** based on [`/scripts/`](scripts)` instead of scenes, to allow for sequences and conditions:
     + **Movie scene** turns on ambiance lighting and dims smart lights when playing a movie, then returns to standard automations when pausing/stopping.
-    + **Daylight, Gaming and Romantic global scenes** fades in and out different lights, sets effects and changes light colors to set a perfect mood.
+    + **Daylight, Gaming and Romantic global scenes** fades in and out different lights, sets effects and changes light colours to set a perfect mood.

 <div align="center">
     <figure>